 Among Zanzibar's most famous exports are the ancient intricately-carved Arab chests -- relics of the island's Arab heritage.

-Among Zanzibar's most famous exports are the ancient intricately-carved Arab chests -- relics of the island's Arab heritage.
+Background: Among Zanzibar's most famous exports are the ancient intricately-carved Arab chests -- relics of the island's Arab heritage.
 A genuine Arab chest can cost hundreds of Pounds Sterling, but there are not many around now.
 Instead, enterprising merchants in Zanzibar Town have begun to manufacture new "old" chests.

 The craftsmen making the chests use old wood, often found in deserted Arab houses, which they make into a plain box.
 An expert carves intricate patterns on the top of the box and another cuts out patterns from brass strips which are then hammered into the side of the chest.